evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestSovrinClusterSetup.md

    -- Likewise, change the list of Validator IP addresses on line 42 of scripts/agent.sh -- Change the IP addresses in the template hosts file at etc/hosts

-After the configuration file has the correct settings, provision your Validator nodes:
+After the configuration file has the correct settings, provision your Validator, Agent and CLI client nodes:
 ```sh
 $ vagrant up
 ```